-What Is the Definition of Gestalt Psychology?
+What Is The Definition Of Gestalt Psychology?

 How Did Gestalt Psychology Develop?

-Who Is the Founder of Gestalt Psychology?
+Who Is The Founder Of Gestalt Psychology?

-Later, and primarily by Kurt Lewin, gestalt principles were also applied to motivation, social psychology, personality, aesthetics, and economic behavior.
+Later, and primarily by Kurt Lewin, Gestalt principles were also applied to motivation, social psychology, personality, aesthetics, and economic behavior.

-Who Is the Founder Of Gestalt Therapy?
+Who Is The Founder Of Gestalt Therapy?

 What Are Examples Of Gestalt Psychology?

-Have you ever had a flipbook of animated drawings where when you flip the pages of a small book through your fingers?
-Each drawing is a separate drawing a small component of the whole object, but when you flip them in rapid succession, we have the illusion that the subject is moving even though the pictures are stationary objects.
+Have you ever had a flipbook of animated drawings where you run the pages of a small book through your fingers?
+Each page is a separate drawing a small component of the whole object, but when you flip them in rapid succession, you have the illusion that the subject is moving even though the pictures are stationary objects.
 This illusion of perceived motion is an example of continuity, where the whole is made up of the contents, Gestalt psychology attempts to do this with human experiences and consciousness.